-The MSc Sustainability in Energy Provision and Demand Management (SEPDM) programme provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting the provision of energy, energy supply and demand to meet current challenges of environmental change.
-The programme gives students the opportunity to develop the confidence, aptitude and critical thinking to allow students to implement sustainability effectively into their work; enhancing their future employability as adaptation for environmental change becomes an ever more urgent priority.
+The MSc Green Building programme provides students with the knowledge and skills required to comprehend and plan for the challenge of effectively adapting to the current episode of environmental change.
+The programme gives students the opportunity to develop the confidence, aptitude and critical thinking to allow the student to implement the principles of green building effectively into their work; enhancing their future employability as adaptation for environmental change becomes an ever more urgent priority.

 As the future environmental situation and the effectiveness of solutions are laced with uncertainty, the programme further aims to enable students to learn how to integrate risk assessment into their decision-making processes and discern the influence that the urgency of climatic change has on them.
-The programme combines theoretical knowledge with practical and research experience, offering students the possibility to develop into rounded self-reflective learners who can work and communicate with others with confidence and clarity.
+The programme combines theoretical knowledge with practical and research experience, offering students the possibility to develop into rounded self-reflective learners who can work with others and communicate to others with confidence and clarity.